(1) More than 90% of our orders reach the customer in the specified delivery time.

 Choosing motorcycle tyres based on how good they look on your bike and how easy they are on the pocket is recipe for ineffective driving.
 Like the vehicle they are used for, motorcycle tyres are made for a specific purpose, and while cheap tyres may work under conditions that are not originally intended for their built and profile, they are going to wear faster, affect your driving performance, putting you and your passengers in peril.

-Another option, of course, is to buy two sets of motorcycle tyres to suit your driving demands.
-Others opt to go for dual compound tires that allow easy turning on paved roads but are durable enough to withstand the rigors of a dirt trail.
+Before buying a new set of tyres, you need to consider to which conditions it will be exposed to later.
+Asphalt or terrain, short, fast or long journeys?
+When making a purchase decision help yourself with reviews from trade magazines or other bikers, because no matter how different the target groups and areas of application are - safety always comes first.
+One of the options is to buy two sets of motorcycle tyres to suit your driving demands.
+Others opt to go for dual compound tyres that allow easy turning on paved roads but are durable enough to withstand the rigors of a dirt trail.

 Buy your motorcycle tyres conveniently online and benefit from our very attractive prices.
 At Tirendo.co.uk you can expect a comprehensive range of tyres and first-class customer service.
 Find the right motorcycle tyres for your bike and experience your next spin soon.